 In a semiconductor quantum dot, electrons are confined into a “box” small enough that they stop behaving like electrons the bulk of a solid, and start behaving like electrons in individual atoms.
 In particular, the electrons occupy discrete energy levels, which, if the temperature is small compared to the level-spacing, allows the electrons to be forced into the ground state of the dot.
 The spin of an electron stored in a quantum dot couples weakly to its environment, making it a promising candidate for a quantum bit ( “qubit”) — a device for storing and manipulating information in quantum computers.

 Current research in our group focuses on the “singlet-triplet” qubit.
-In this device two quantum dots, each with only one electron inside, are constructed side-by-side.
+In this device two quantum dots, each with only one electron inside, are constructed side-by-side and tuned so that they are tunnel coupled.
 Information is stored in the relative spin of the two electrons, further reducing coupling of the qubit to its environment.
 Of the four possible relative spin states of the electrons (S, T0, T+, and T-), information is stored in the S and T0 states (the so-called ‘logical subspace’).
 This choice is motivated by two advantages.
 First, the two qubit states remain unaffected by changes in magnetic field (they are both m=0), which further decouples them from the environment.
-Second, it allows us to read the state of our qubit using “spin blockade.”
-Spin Blockade is a process in which we attempt to bring the two electrons into the same dot: the singlet, which is an antisymmetric wave function, can have both electrons occupy the orbital ground state, while the triplet, which is a symmetric wave function, would need to have one electron in the first orbital excited state, and therefore remains with one electron in each dot.
-This so called “spin to charge conversion” allows the spin state of the electron to be detected by sensing the electron occupancy of the quantum dots, which is significantly easier than measuring the spin directly.

 As with any qubit, as the S-T0 qubit interacts with its environment, information above the relative phase between the two qubit states is lost.
 Once a qubit is “dephased” it behaves like a classical bit, and no longer offers the same power that a quantum bit provides.
 Qubits must therefore interact weakly with their environments and must allow for many manipulations before the qubit is dephased.
 The S-T0 qubit is a particularly attractive system for solid state quantum computing because it allows for fast electrical control of the exchange interaction and benefits from the long dephasing times of traditional spin qubits.